Skip to content

 • Git Issues: Refresh Issues — Reload the issue list

-• Git Issues: Create Issue — Create a new issue
+• Git Issues: Create Branch from Issue — Create and switch to a new branch named after an issue (right-click an issue in the sidebar)

 License